FAQ's search.htm links.htm

 In the 1840's, many people from the Kingdom (state) of Saxony in the German Confederation, and others from surrounding European areas; settled in what is known today as the Town of Centerville, Wisconsin, USA.
 They were attracted to the land of rich resources and the similarity to the homeland they left behind.
 This heritage remains strong in the Centerville community today, reflected by its people, landscapes, and buildings.

-Centreville Settlement, Inc. seeks to preserve this rich heritage thru:
+Centreville Settlement, Inc. seeks to preserve this rich heritage and how it connects with earlier migrations and connections with the First Peoples thru:

 Preservation of buildings: